-On June 1st, President Barack Obama officially declared June 2009 as Lesbian, Gay, Bisexual, and Transgender Pride Month.
-Of course, June has been “Gay Pride” month since the Stonewall Riots in June 1969, and there are parades and festivities occurring this month all around the world, from Omaha to London to Tel Aviv to Shanghai.
+On June 1, 2009, President Barack Obama officially declared June 2009 as Lesbian, Gay, Bisexual, and Transgender Pride Month.
+Of course, June has been Pride Month since the Stonewall Riots in June 1969, and there are parades and festivities occurring this month all around the world, from Omaha to London to Tel Aviv to Shanghai.
 Cities around the world have cordoned off streets and beaches for the concerts and parties.
 The parades have become the public arena for corporate floats, aspiring politicians, community activists, churches, and everyday citizens demonstrating for civil rights and social acceptance, as well as those out just for a good time.

-And then there’s the other side: the drunkenness, the public display of nudity and sexuality, the flaunting of common decency in the name of shock value “because we can.”
+And then there’s the other side: The drunkenness, the public display of nudity and sexuality, the flouting of common decency in the name of shock value “because we can.”
 Many of the events are family-friendly, but many should never have come out of the seedy, dark underground where practices unsuited for prime time are now being aired defiantly.
 It’s Mardi Gras with a rainbow flag.

 Everyone will have to answer that question for themselves, according to their own motivations and conscience, but I thought it would be helpful to ask that popular question, “What would Jesus do?”

-Especially at Gay Pride celebrations, where so many Gay and Lesbian and Bisexual and Transgender people have been rejected by our religious organizations, our churches, hurt by family, told they are hated by God, told they are going to hell.
+Especially at Pride celebrations, where so many gay, lesbian, bisexual and transgender people have been rejected by our religious organizations, by our churches, hurt by family, told they are hated by God, told they are going to hell.
 Is there any other group of people more needing of the love and acceptance of Jesus?
-Would he be among the conservative church goers there, holding up protest signs that say “Fags go to Hell”, or hurling insults at those dressed in feather boas or sexually-explicit costumes?
+Would he be among the conservative church goers there, holding up protest signs that say “Fags go to Hell,” or hurling insults at those dressed in feather boas or sexually explicit costumes?
 Would he be among those throwing stones?
-Did he EVER do that in the Gospels?
-No. Today, at any Gay Pride parade or picnic he went to, he’d walk up to such scandalous people, wrap his arms around them, kiss them on the cheek, and say “You are SO loved by the Father.”
-Some people would reject him, now just as they did 2000 years ago.
-But those who hunger for a relationship with God would hug him back, and follow him to some grassy picnic area where he’d tell them stories about how the Kingdom of God is made up of people such as themselves.
+Did he ever do that in the Gospels?
+No. Today, at any Pride parade or picnic he went to, he’d walk up to such scandalous people, wrap his arms around them, kiss them on the cheek, and say, “You are so loved by the Father.”
+Some people would reject him, now just as they did 2,000 years ago.
+But those who hunger for a relationship with God would hug him back and follow him to some grassy picnic area, where he’d tell them stories about how the Kingdom of God is made up of people such as themselves.
 And from such people, he would raise up followers who would know the grace of God and see a face of God that those who grew up in the church have never seen and will never experience.

-Should a Christian, gay or straight, attend Gay Pride events?
+Should a Christian, gay or straight, attend Pride events?
 That, of course, depends on your motive for being there.
-But when I think about Jesus, any question whether it’s appropriate or right melts away.
-All we need to ask ourselves — all we should be imitating in our own lives — is What would Jesus Do?
+But when I think about Jesus, any question of whether it’s appropriate or right melts away.
+All we need to ask ourselves — all we should be imitating in our own lives — is What Would Jesus Do?